Generalized Riesz Products on the Bohr compactification of $\R$: Proof of the main result (Theorem ).

-\begin{thank} The author wishes to express his gratitude to M. Lema\'nczyk, J-P. Thouvenot, E. Lesigne, A. Bouziad, J-M. Strelcyn and A. A. Prikhod'ko for fruitful discussions on the subject.
+\begin{thank} The author would like to express thanks to anonymous referee for his/her helpful comments and suggestions, which significantly contributed to improve the quality of the paper.
+He also express thanks to M. Lema\'nczyk, J-P. Thouvenot, E. Lesigne, A. Bouziad, J-M. Strelcyn and A. A. Prikhod'ko for fruitful discussions on the subject.
 It is a pleasure for him to acknowledge the warm hospitality of the Poncelet French-Russian Mathematical Laboratory in Moscow where a part of this work has been done. \end{thank}